What causes bump on my lip? Get insights on the causes of white bumps on lips, red, itchy, painful, how to get rid and treat.

 Bumps on lips can range in size, color, and texture.
 Their causes may be due to acute and chronic conditions as well.
 Some of the causes of bumps on lips may include the following.

-Your skin is sensitive to different products either contained in beauty products like lip sticks and lip balms, to be specific for the case of the lips.
+Your skin is sensitive to different products either contained in beauty products like lip sticks and lip balms.
 Food you eat may also not go well with you if you are prone to allergies.
 You may also react to environmental conditions that are not favorable to your body.

 Bacteria is the main victim of infection in the whole world.
-When your lips are exposed to the victim, you may end up developing bumps on the lips.
+When your lips are exposed to the victim, you may end up developing bumps.
 Some of the conditions that promote these are, cracks on the lips, poor lips products, dampness on the lips and poor hygiene.

 Canker sores (or cold sores)